In this post

 The Polar Grit X is very similar to the Polar Vantage V, with which it shares most of its specifications.
 But remember that the Vantage V is above all a triathlon or running watch, and although it has a barometric altimeter and basic navigation, it was not intended for a specific use in the outdoors or mountains.

-There are some changes in its aesthetics.
-The Vantage V is a watch with elegant and discreet lines, while the Polar Grit X is somewhat more “rough” in its design, but not in a derogatory sense.
+There are some changes in terms of aesthetics.
+The Vantage V is a watch with elegant and discreet lines, while the Polar Grit X is somewhat "rougher" in its design, but not in a derogatory sense.
 Polar has tried to give it a stronger and more vigorous look.

 So, if the Polar Grit X is almost a variant of the Vantage V... are they the same watch with different aesthetics?
 Almost, but no. The main difference is in the specific functions that Polar has endowed the Grit X to be used in the mountains.